computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 openurl wiki
 ```

-Open the URL for Wikipedia with alias "wiki" using "ancient egypt" as its search argument.
+Open the URL for Wikipedia with alias "wiki" and search "ancient egypt".

 ```bash
 openurl wiki ancient egypt
 ```

-Open a thesaurus search URL with alias "thes" using "original" as its search argument.
+Open a thesaurus search URL with alias "thes" and search "original".

 ```bash
 openurl thes original
 ```

-Open business/store search URLs with alias "buss" using "outdoor gear" as their first and "burlington, vt" as their second search argument.
-(Additionally, open the URLs in GUI browser #3.)
+Open business/store search URLs with alias "buss" and use "outdoor gear" as their first and "burlington, vt" as their second search argument.
+(And open the URLs in GUI browser #3.)

 ```bash
 openurl --g3 buss outdoor gear %% burlington, vt
 ```

-### 2. Multiple aliases
+**Multiple aliases**

 Open the URLs for Amazon, eBay and Jet with aliases "amzn," "ebay" and "jet" using "home goods" as their search argument.